 By contrast, indulgent excess barely suggests the Siegels’ billionaire lifestyle before 2008.
 Despite humble origins, with no apparent self-awareness Jackie notes that she easily spent $1 million a year on her clothes.
 At another point, looking at the marble from China warehoused for their mansion, she comments, “That’s what $5 million in marble looks like,” and blithely moves on.
 After finances get tight, she still can’t resist filling to overflowing at least five shopping carts at Wal-Mart.
 One of the remaining four of 19 previous staff takes a bicycle into the garage where there are at least another dozen strewn about.

 As counterpoint, Filipino nanny Virginia Nebel expresses her delight to get to reside in the children’s one-room, abandoned playhouse.
 Virginia tells a heartbreaking story about her recently deceased father and son that she hasn’t seen in 19 years.
 This highlights the Siegels’ persistent lack of perspective, coming across as incredibly narcissistic, though Jackie clearly does care about David.

 He has filed a lawsuit against producer/director Greenfield protesting several aspects of the film.
-The Queen of Versailles does take some cheap shots, it doesn’t flow well from scene to scene, it’s not well composed, and the music intrudes.
+The Queen of Versailles does take some cheap write my essay shots, it doesn’t flow well from scene to scene, it’s not well composed, and the music intrudes.
 Despite its many technical imperfections, the subject makes it fascinating to watch.
 At a Landmark Theatre.